LP2X0X/PROGRAMMING/Web Dev/1 - HTML/1.0 - Terms/DOM.md

 - Think of it as a live representation of your webpage.
 - It lets programming languages like JavaScript interact with and manipulate the document’s content, structure, and styling.
 </br>
 - As the browser parses HTML, it creates a JavaScript object for every element and section of text encountered.
-These objects are called nodes—element nodes and text nodes, respectively.
+These objects are called [[Node|nodes]]—element nodes and text nodes, respectively.

 ---